fmorriso/APM-routed/README.md

 # APM-Routed

-Deborak Kurata's Angular Routing APM-Start example used in her Pluralsight course converted to use Angular-CLI 1.0.0 and Angular 4.0.3
+Deborak Kurata's Angular Routing APM-Final example used in her Pluralsight course converted to use Angular-CLI 1.0.0 and Angular 4.0.3

 ## References